CSS Polka Dot Background

 At this point you might ask, why is the image repeating?
 We haven’t set any properties explicitly in the CSS to do this.

-There’s another background-related property called background-repeat.
-The default value for this property set by the browser is repeat, which makes the background-image automatically repeat along both the x and y axes without us having to set it.
+, which makes the background-image automatically repeat along both the x and y axes without us having to set it.
 Since the containing element (the body tag) is now larger than the 100px by 100px circle background-image, the circle is duplicated in the remaining space.

-If we wanted the circles to stop repeating, we could change the value to background-repeat: no-repeat.
+If we wanted the circles to stop repeating, we could change the value to background-repeat: no-repeat

 Step 3 - add a diagonal row

-We add a second radial gradient to the background-image property by separating them with commas.
+property by separating them with commas.
 I’ve given the second gradient a different colour for the circle to make it stand out.

-We change the second color of each gradient to transparent, and set the background-color of the element explicitly.
+of the element explicitly.
 This is in order to see the new row of dots - otherwise it would be hidden behind the first one.

-Now we have two gradients, we can give them each different background-position values, again separated by commas.
+values, again separated by commas.
 By giving the new row values that are half of the background size (50px), we create the diagonal spacing effect.
 The final CSS will look like this:

 body {